reduxjs/redux/docs/tutorials/quick-start/quick-start-part-5.md

 - The async request is made
 - Depending on the request result, the async logic dispatches either a "success" action containing the result data, or a "failure" action containing error details.
 The reducer logic clears the loading state in both cases, and either processes the result data from the success case, or stores the error value for potential display.

-These steps are not _required_, but are recommended and commonly used.
+These steps are not _required_, but are commonly used.
+(If all you care about is a successful result, you can just dispatch a single "success" action when the request finishes, and skip the "start" and "failure" actions.)

 Redux Toolkit provides a `createAsyncThunk` API to implement the creation and dispatching of these actions, and we'll look at how to use it shortly.